Open Skies Treaty

 The Open Skies Treaty is part of the OSCE's arms control system.

-All in all, over a hundred aerial surveillance flights are carried out around the world annually.
 All data gathered during these flights is freely available to all signatory countries.